bachiraoun/fullrmc/README.md

 News
 ====
-* fullrmc engine is now a repository instead of a single file
+* fullrmc is now available on the cloud with an advanced user interface
-* fullrmc supports frames.
+* fullrmc cloud offer new types of computations
+    *  statistical
+    *  mesoscopic
+    *  nanoscopic

 * Dynamically removing atoms upon fitting to creating materials defects
 * Not open sourced yet but fullrmc is now softgrid enabled.
 You will be able to simulate mesoscopic atomic systems and get important information such as nanoparticle